-Managing a team at a high-growth company has never been easy, and 2020 added unimaginable layers of difficulty and complexity.
-As 2021 continues with many of the same issues, people managers today must contend with a myriad of interwoven challenges:
+Managing a team at a high-growth company has never been easy.
+The shifts in how and where people work added layers of difficulty and complexity.
+Today, people managers must contend with a myriad of interwoven challenges:

-- The physical and mental health effects of a prolonged pandemic
+- The long-term impact of the pandemic, both on physical and mental health

 - A charged political climate